whuang022ai/whuang022ai/README.md

 ### About Me 🇹🇼 🇺🇸
 ### 關於我

-Hi, I am Ming Han Yang, interested in biotechnology, artificial intelligence, and machine learning.
+Hi, I'm Ming Han Yang, and I'm interested in biotechnology, artificial intelligence, and machine learning.
-I am a bioinformatics software engineer and have experience in a startup company of natural language processing and machine learning.
+I'm a bioinformatics software engineer with experience in a startup company specializing in natural language processing and machine learning.
 I have another GitHub account: https://github.com/whuang022nccu

 哈囉，大家好！